 - Surrender rates (including partial surrender rates);

-- Paid-up rates;
+- Future Paid-up rates;

 - Maintenance expenses

 - Mortality rates;

 - Inflation;

 - Discount rates and investment growth.

-Surrender and paid-up rates are based on MIL specific experience at a product level.
-Mortality rates are determined at a country level based on MIL specific experience.
-Maintenance expense assumptions are determined at a company level based upon company specific experience.
+Surrender rates are based on MIL specific experience at a product level.
+Mortality rates are determined at a country level based on MIL specific experience for Spain and Germany products.
+For Italian products, the rates are calculated for three age cohorts, reflecting MIL's parent's experience (Mediolanum Vita) who has a much larger book of business in Italy and therefore more credible experience.
+The assumption for future paid-up rates is set at a portfolio level.
+Maintenance expense assumptions are determined using company specific experience.
 Discount rates and investment growth rates are determined by the euro risk-free structure specified by EIOPA.
 Inflation is based on relevant market data.